Unfortunately, our program only covers events within the United States.

 The online purchasing option is there for your convenience.
 If you would prefer to secure your coverage over the phone, you can certainly do that; however, you will need to be near your email to confirm the terms and conditions of the policy and to input your payment information.

-There is no limit to how many additional insureds can receive coverage on your policy.
+There is no limit to how many additional insureds can receive coverage on your policy but please note additional insureds must be either venue managers or a municipality.

-Host Liquor means you plan on giving away alcohol (or BYOB) at your 1 day event with 500 or less attendees.
-You are not required to purchase a liquor license for this event and your profession does not involve selling, serving or furnishing alcohol.
-Alcohol may be sold at weddings by a caterer or professional bartender.
+Host Liquor means you plan on giving away alcohol (or BYOB) at your event, you are not required to purchase a liquor license for this event and your profession does not involve selling, serving or furnishing alcohol.

-Retail Liquor, on the other hand, means that a professional bartender is selling alcohol at your event or you are giving away alcohol (or BYOB) for an event that is: multi-day, more than 500 attendees or your profession involves selling, serving or furnishing alcohol.
+Retail Liquor, on the other hand, means that a professional bartender is selling alcohol at your event or your profession involves selling, serving or furnishing alcohol.
+Alcohol receipts must be under $20,000.

 No, vendors require their own insurance policies, separate from the event holder.
 They cannot be an additional insured.
 We suggest signing a “hold harmless” agreement with your vendors so that you are not held legally responsible for any mishaps with them.
 Consult with licensed attorney for advice in this regard.